 We like to think about this in terms of factors specific to Microsoft and factors specific to your personal situation.

-The key question here is how likely it is that Microsoft will default on its deferred compensation obligations and what the magnitude of the default will be if so.
+The key question here is how likely it is that Microsoft will default on its deferred compensation obligations and the magnitude of the default if so.

 We recommend assessing company-specific risk by looking at three things:

 First, how likely is any publicly traded company to file bankruptcy?

 On average, about 2% of companies file for bankruptcy each year, although that’s higher in years where there is a recession and lower in non-recessionary years.

 Secondly, what happens in the case of bankruptcy?

 In many cases of bankruptcy, the company reorganizes, makes good on its liabilities, and pays some or all of its deferred compensation obligations.
 Here are a couple of examples from past corporate bankruptcies:

 - CIT Group – November 2009 Chapter 11 bankruptcy.
 Executive benefits, including deferred compensation plans, survived intact.

 - GM – June 2009 Chapter 11 bankruptcy.
 Participants received a two-thirds “haircut” of any benefits in excess of $100,000 annual distributions.